Breastfeeding at least two months tied to lower SIDS risk

 For the study, researchers examined data from eight previously published studies with a total of 2,267 SIDS cases and 6,837 babies who didn’t die in their sleep.

-It’s not clear why breastfeeding didn’t appear to have a protective effect when the duration was less than two months, said Dr. Jeffrey Colvin, a pediatrics researcher at Children's Mercy Kansas City in Missouri who wasn’t involved in the study.
+It’s not clear why breastfeeding didn’t appear to have a protective effect when the duration was less than two months, said Dr Jeffrey Colvin, a paediatrics researcher at Children's Mercy Kansas City in Missouri who wasn’t involved in the study.

-“I believe parent behaviors are paramount in preventing SIDS,” Paul said by email.
+“I believe parent behaviours are paramount in preventing SIDS,” Dr Paul said by email.
 “Breastfed infants are likely to have more sustained and frequent interactions with their parents during the night at the key ages when SIDS is most likely to occur.”

-There are many reasons to breastfeed babies exclusively for six months and then continue nursing them until age one, said Dr. Lori Feldman-Winter, a pediatrics researcher at Cooper Medical School of Rowan University in Camden, New Jersey, who wasn’t involved in the study.
+There are many reasons to breastfeed babies exclusively for six months and then continue nursing them until age one, said Dr Lori Feldman-Winter, a paediatrics researcher at Cooper Medical School of Rowan University in Camden, New Jersey, who wasn’t involved in the study.